Code-Institute-Submissions/maura-yogis-mat-project/testing.md

 * On the Chrome browser, the website loads at a reasonable rate, the photos take longer to load, however once its loaded more than once it loads faster everytime.
 ![lighthouse testing](assets/images/lighthouse-index1.png)
 This snippet shows lighthouse recomendations before being met.
+Peformance and SEO did not have good scores.
 ![lighthouse testing after](assets/images/lighthouse-index.png)
 Here is a spippet of the end result, as the recommendations were followed.
 Such as to change the format of the images from png to jpg, make the text clearer for the viwer,